-The scoping process is intended to focus the Targeted EIS on those issues that are most pertinent to the proposed project.
-This draft scoping document sets forth the analyses and methodologies that will be utilized to prepare the Targeted EIS.
-During the period for scoping, anyone interested in reviewing the Draft Scope may do so and provide their comments to the lead agency.
-Written comments on the Draft Scope will be accepted by the lead agency until the close of business on .

-Final Scope of Work.
-The lead agency will oversee preparation of a Final Scope of Work, which incorporates relevant comments made on the Draft Scope and revises the extent or methodologies of the studies, as appropriate, in response to comments made during scoping.
-The Draft EIS (DEIS) will be prepared in accordance with the Final Scope of Work for a Targeted EIS.
+The scoping process is intended to focus the targeted EIS on those issues that are most pertinent to the proposed project.
+This The draft scoping document, which was issued on March 18, 2019, sets forth the analyses and methodologies that will be utilized to prepare the targeted EIS.
+During the period for scoping, anyone interested in reviewing the Draft Scope of Work may do so and were able to provide their comments to the Lead Agency.
+Written comments on the Draft Scope of Work will be were accepted by the Lead Agency until the close of business on May 9, 2019.
+Written comments received will be would be considered and incorporated as appropriate into athis Final Scope of Work; however, the Lead Agency did not receive any comments during the public comment period.
+The Lead Agency will oversee oversaw preparation of athis Final Scope of Work, which remains unchanged from the Draft Scope of Work incorporates relevant comments made on the Draft Scope and revises the extent or methodologies of the studies, as appropriate, in response to comments made during scoping.
+The Draft EIS (DEIS) will be prepared in accordance with the this Final Scope of Work for a targeted EIS.

-The Targeted EIS will contain:
+The targeted EIS will contain: